danhans42/nxflash/README.md

 3. copy the romfile.exe program in there, and run it.
 4. You should now have a file called ROMFILE.DAT

 Now you need to master a bootable CD image in the correct format.
-Plenty of guides for that around.
-The only three files you will need on your CD are NXFLASH.EXE, ROMFILE.DAT and SYSTEM.CNF.
+The only three files you will need on your CD are NXFLASH.EXE, ROMFILE.DAT and SYSTEM.CNF

+If you don't know how to build a CD, here is one way of doing it.. http://www.psxdev.net/help/cdrom_mastering.html

+Consider the below when building a CD - taken from the original XFLASH readme.
-*When the program detects an Xplorer ROM file, it will extract information from that file and use that as the ROM description for the X-Flash ROM selection menu
+*When the program detects an Xplorer ROM file, it will extract information from that file and use that as the ROM description for the X-Flash ROM selection menu*

-*When the program detects an non-Xplorer ROM file, it will ask you if it should be added to the romfile and uses the filename without extension as the ROM description for the X-Flash ROM selection menu
+*When the program detects an non-Xplorer ROM file, it will ask you if it should be added to the romfile and uses the filename without extension as the ROM description for the X-Flash ROM selection menu*

-*The current ROM file limit is 128, more ROM's will crash both X-Flash & the ROM builder
+*The current ROM file limit is 128, more ROM's will crash both X-Flash & the ROM builder*

 ## Uploading/Flashing via Serial